danthem/gostats/README.md

 * $ `docker run -d -p 9999:9999 -p 9998:9998 -v /dockergostats/:/app -t gostats`

 `/metrics` for my cluster is now available at  `http://localhost:9998/metrics`

+## Troubleshooting container
+If the container immediately exits check the exit status and review with `docker inspect` and `docker logs`.
+If container starts but is not appearing to work as expected review the logfile "gostats.log" which is located in /app .
+Most of the time issues are related to not being able to reach the PowerScale cluster or permission issues.

 ## Local Install Instructions